 One of the trademarks of an AIA tour is the excellent training, coaching and competitive wrestling opportunities for high school, college, and post-collegiate wrestlers.
 One value of AIA is to build into those being sent.
 We do this though:

-This trip includes the John Peterson Tournament with teams from Mongolia, East Asia, and Russia, in addition to competing in the tournament, there will be a week long multinational training camp as well as ministry opportunities at local wrestling clubs, prisons, orphanages and schools.
+This trip includes a tournament with teams from Ukraine, Moldova, Turkey, Bulgaria, and Belorussia.
+In addition to competing in the tournament, there will be a week long multinational training camp as well as ministry opportunities at local wrestling clubs, prisons, orphanages and schools.

 AIA Wrestling has been equiping young men to be leaders for over 45 years.
 Not only leaders in the sport of wrestling, but in their families, churches, schools, work places and communities.
 Real leadership is born from real world experiences guided by men of integrity and character, who understand the link between our lives, our sport and our faith.
 These real experiences are the molds used to prepare young men for a lifetime of making a difference regardless of the path life takes them.